gordicaleksa/stable_diffusion_playground/README.md

 <img src="imgs/interpolate/interpolation_grid.jpg" width="800px">
 </p>

-Note: I generated 200 images but had to subsample 32 only for this image.
+Note: I generated 200 images but had to subsample to only 32 for this grid image.
+But in general there are always sudden jumps in the decoded image space unless you move with very fine steps through the latent space.

 ### REPRODUCE mode